zolantris/ValheimMods/src/ValheimRAFT/README.md

 ## V3.0.0 Changes

 ### Land Vehicles can now be built.

 They will be absolutely fun to use.
-But not balanced and may have bugs or other errors.
+But are unbalanced in energy and power and really should require rams to be enabled (but you can toggle them off).

 - vehicles have a bit of trouble going up mountains.
 But you can turn and slowly move up the mountain.